arnoXL/Appstore_Crawler/README.md

 # Appstore_Crawler
+This is a project completed by me under the instruction of bittiger's staff.

 This is a crawler used to crawl down the app info from Huawei Android Market website.
 Written in Python 2.7.